TOAST-DOCS/Storage-Object-Storage/en/api-guide.md

 </details>

 #### Check ACL
-After setting public for the authority to read, you may use tools such as 'curl' or 'wget', or check whether to get without token via browser.
+After setting public for the authority to read, you may use tools such as `curl` or `wget`, or check whether to get without token via browser.

 <details>
 <summary>Example</summary>